dra11y/wherror/README.md

   #     }
   # }
   ```

-  This implements the feature requested in [thiserror#142] (17👍), providing
-  automatic call-site location tracking with zero boilerplate - a valuable
-  debugging tool for production applications.

 - The Error trait's `provide()` method is implemented to provide whichever field
   has a type named `Backtrace`, if any, as a `std::backtrace::Backtrace`.
 Using